locka99/cpp-to-rust-book/src/features_of_rust/structs.md

 ## Rust

 Rust only has structs.
-A struct consists of a definition which specifies the fields and their access level (public or not), and an implementation section which specifies functions bound to the struct.
+A `struct` consists of a definition which specifies the fields and their access level (public or not), and an `impl` section which contains the implementation of functions bound to the struct.

 ```rust
 struct Size {